-I spend a lot of time on my knees in woodland (that sounds wrong), but the knee pads work perfectly.
-It’s like wearing an external set, but without the annoyance of pad slippage and twisting, and without the discomfort of straps tight enough for the pad to behave itself.
+I spend a lot of time on my knees in woodland (that sounds wrong), but the pads work perfectly to save my knees.
+It’s like wearing an external set of pads, but without the annoyance of pad slippage and twisting; and without the discomfort of straps tight enough for the pad to behave itself.

 After a day in the woods, all the mud on the knees is in the right place which shows how well the knee pads stay put and move with you…not least due to the colour-matched four-way stretch softshell gussets which start at the lower thigh.